Curriculum Notes Year 8

 Vocabulary:

-• Around 15-20 words per Stage (8 stages) which are also on the GCSE vocabulary list.
+• Around 15-20 words per Stage which are also on the GCSE vocabulary list.

 • Derivation work to make connections between Latin vocabulary and English, French and Spanish vocabulary.